 As things stand today, It’s impossible for anyone or any organization to certify a site as “ADA compliant”.
 The only real test that matters can only happen in a court of law.
 At its core, this is a risk mitigation issue.
 Our ADA offering includes making your WebStore “complaint in relation to international and US industry norms, tests like WAVE, and global accessibility standards.
 In this sense, the NitroSell CMS and our core templates are all ADA compliant.
 And we can teach you how to use our tools to make any content you create compliant too.

 If you can stand up in court and demonstrate your WebStore passing WAVE and other accessibility tests, then its going to be very difficult for a court to convict you of being non-compliant.

-Contact our Customer Success Team today to discuss how to make your site compliant, and we will work with you to create and execute a compliance plan.
+Contact our team today to discuss how to make your site ADA compliant, and we will work with you to ensure your website remains accessible to everyone.